NiBuch/LackRack-20XX/README.md

 <td width="255" height="345"><img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170102_145642.jpg" width="255" height="345"></td>
 <td>Begin by assembling two of the tables.
 This is accomplished by twisting the screws partway into each leg, then
 twisting the legs into the bases.
 Once fully tightened, half the screw should be in the leg and the other half should be in the table.
-I couldn't get the screws all the way into any of the legs by themselves, but they tightened up after attaching them to the base.</td></tr>
+I couldn't get the screws all of the way into any of the legs by themselves, but they tightened up after attaching them to the base.</td></tr>
 <tr>
 <td><img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170102_143434.jpg" width="255" height="345"></td>